mckn-larp/history/2-Garou/README.md

   Nestled near **LaFollette, Tennessee**, close to the Kentucky border, the Green Mountain Sept stands as a critical northern watchpost.
   It is guarded by an uneasy alliance between the **Get of Fenris** and the **Children of Gaia**, who work together to protect the caern despite deep ideological differences.
   Here, strength and diplomacy must exist side by side, though tensions run high after past failures.

+- **The Sept of the Changing Seasons**
+  Nestled atop **Blanket Mountain**, this sept lies within the Tennessee side of the **Great Smoky Mountains National Park**, near Gatlinburg.
+  It is a **healing caern** of considerable power, marked by its ties to the **Fianna**, **Silver Fangs**, and **Children of Gaia**, who jointly administer the site.
+  The sept focuses on spiritual renewal and protection of sacred places, including efforts to reintegrate native wolf populations and safeguard the land from overdevelopment and spiritual decay.
+  Due to the park's visibility and heavy tourist presence, the Garou must navigate their sacred duties while mitigating threats from pollution, encroachment, and mundane attention.
+  The caern’s heart lies in a sacred glade near a spring pool where the totem **Salamander** once appeared in answer to a vision quest.
+  The sept actively monitors supernatural activity across the eastern edge of the park, balancing its spiritual mission with quiet vigilance against the Wyrm and Weaver alike.
+  [NPC Sept controlled by the CBC Office]

 - **The Sept of the Broken Spear**
   Near the infamous **Brushy Mountain State Penitentiary**, this once-proud caern fell to the Wyrm in **2020**.